This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a legal document that explains the tests, treatments, or procedures that your child may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your child's medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done to your child.
 Make sure all of your questions are answered.

-- Immune globulin: Immune globulin given through an IV is also called IVIG.
-This medicine helps to keep your baby's RBCs from being damaged by your antibodies.
+- Immune globulin helps keep your baby's RBCs from being damaged by your antibodies.
 This treatment may help prevent the need for an exchange transfusion.

-- Medicine for increased bile flow: Bilirubin is removed from your baby's body in bile, a digestive fluid made by his liver.
-The bile carries the bilirubin into his intestines where he gets rid of it in his bowel movements.
-He may be given medicine that increases the flow of bile into his intestines.
+- Medicine for increased bile flow helps your baby's body remove bilirubin in bile.
+Bile is fluid made by his or her liver.
+The bile carries the bilirubin into the intestines.
+Your baby gets rid of it in bowel movements.
+This medicine increases the flow of bile into his or her intestines.

-- Blood tests: Your baby may need blood taken for tests.
-The blood may be taken from the umbilical cord when he is born.
-Your baby may have a catheter (small tube) placed in his umbilical cord stump.
-It may be used to draw blood and give him fluids.
+may be taken from the umbilical cord when your baby is born.
+Your baby may have a catheter (small tube) placed in his or her umbilical cord stump.
+It may be used to draw blood and give him or her fluids.
 Your baby's blood may be checked for blood type, antibodies, RBC count, and bilirubin level.
-Your baby may need to have blood drawn more than once.
+Your baby may need to have blood drawn more than 1 time.

-- Phototherapy: This treatment uses light to turn bilirubin into a form that your newborn's body can remove.
+- Phototherapy uses light to turn bilirubin into a form that your newborn's body can remove.
 One or more lights will be placed above your baby.
-He will be placed on his back to absorb the most light.
-Your baby may also lie on a flexible light pad, or his healthcare provider may wrap him in the light pad.
-Eye covers may be used to protect his eyes from the light.
+He or she will be placed on his or her back to absorb the most light.
+Your baby may also lie on a flexible light pad, or his or her healthcare provider may wrap him or her in the light pad.
+Eye covers are used to protect his or her eyes from the light.

-- Exchange transfusion: This is a procedure that removes the antibodies that are attacking his RBCs and some of the bilirubin.
+- An exchange transfusion is a procedure that removes the antibodies that are attacking RBCs and some of the bilirubin.
 Small portions of your baby's blood will be removed and replaced with donor blood.
-This procedure may need to be done more than once.
+This procedure may need to be done more than 1 time.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.